lisjoker/ecs150project2/Report.md

 his helps prevent race conditions, which can lead to unpredictable behavior and data corruption in concurrent programs. without encountering race conditions or deadlocks.
-## Design Choices:
-Semaphore Creation (sem_create()): This function is responsible for creating a new semaphore with an initial value.
-Semaphores are initialized with a non-negative integer value, typically representing the number of available resources or permits.
-Semaphore Destruction (sem_destroy()): The sem_destroy() function deallocates the resources associated with a semaphore when it is no longer needed.
-T his ensures proper cleanup and prevents memory leaks.
-Semaphore Down Operation (sem_down()): The sem_down() function, also known as the "wait" or "P" operation, decrements the value of the semaphore.
-If the semaphore value becomes negative, the calling thread is blocked until resources become available.

 ### Phase 4: preemption
 `Preemption`: Preemption is a feature that allows the